pe1mew/SensorHousing/README.md

 # SensorHousing
-Sensor housing used to accomodate a [Honeywell HPM particle sensor] (https://sensing.honeywell.com/sensors/particle-sensors/hpm-series) and a HTU21D Temperature and Humidty sensor.
+Sensor housing used to accomodate
+ - a [Honeywell HPM particle sensor] (https://sensing.honeywell.com/sensors/particle-sensors/hpm-series) and a HTU21D Temperature and Humidty sensor.
+ - a SDS011 and a BME Temperature and Humidity sensor.

-![Exploded view of the PE1MEW Sensor Housing](Pictures/ParicleSensorSensorHolder_ArtistImpression_001.png "Exploded view of the PE1MEW Sensor Housing")
+![Exploded view of the PE1MEW Sensor Housing](Pictures/ParicleSensorSensorHolder_ArtistImpression_001.png "Exploded view of the PE1MEW Sensor Housing HPM Particle sensor")

 This housing is using a 75 mm PVC sleeve on which a 3D printed cap is placed at both ends.
 One cap has an entry for a UTP cable to access the interior of the housing.
 In the sleeve a mounting ring is placed that hold the Honeywell HPM sensor and the PCB with the HTU sensor.
 By modifying the mounting ring any sensor can be installed inside the sleeve.